valentin-source/StixUI/README.md

 # Usage

 Currently, the only usage workflow is via a dev build outlined below.
-This is simple enough for anyone to perform.
+This is simple enough for anyone to perform. nve is used to change the node version. this isnt necceary if the node version is manually changed to 11.

  - Pull down bits (via fork or clicking download)
  - $ cd app
+ - $nve use 11
  - $npm install
  - $npm start